It is NOT WHAT you

 spectacular in a number of countries, with bottled water fast becoming

 the norm for in home and on the move hydration.
-The demand for
+Health and wellness has

-providing clean water and recyling dirty water when that use is done is
+providing clean water and recyling dirty water is

 surging.
 Unfortunately, disputes over water are